-&lt;sup>94 For example, nefarious actors might create solutions similar to Tornado Cash, and other programs, that are designed to evade whatever AML and CFT controls might exist on digital asset networks network.
-(See, e.g., "Tornado Cash Privacy Solution" (noting that Tornado Cash is a "non-custodial Ethereum and ERC20 privacy solution" that "improves transaction privacy by breaking the on-chain link between the recipient and destination addresses"; that that Tornado Cash "uses a smart contract that accepts ETH deposits that can be withdrawn by a different address"; and marketing itself by stating that "[w]henever ETH is withdrawn by the new address, there is no way to link the withdrawal to the deposit, ensuring complete privacy").)
+49 The growth and reach of cryptocurrency/stablecoins, the degree to which they permit anonymity, their usability, exchangeability for fiat currency, and other characteristics, all present AML/CFT risks that must be addressed as part of the development of a comprehensive federal prudential framework that applies standards to digital assets that are equivalent to those that apply to depository financial institutions when engaged in functionally similar activities.
+For example, nefarious actors might create solutions similar to Tornado Cash, and other programs, that are designed to evade whatever AML and CFT controls might exist on digital asset networks network, and have been used for these purposes.
+(See, e.g., "Tornado Cash Privacy Solution" (noting that Tornado Cash is a "noncustodial Ethereum and ERC20 privacy solution" that "improves transaction privacy by breaking the on-chain link between the recipient and destination addresses"; that that Tornado Cash "uses a smart contract that accepts ETH deposits that can be withdrawn by a different address"; and marketing itself by stating that "[w]henever ETH is withdrawn by the new address, there is no way to link the withdrawal to the deposit, ensuring complete privacy."
+See also Elliptic Connect, "The \$100 Million Horizon Hack: Following the Trail Through Tornado Cash to North Korea" (June 29, 2022, updated July 13, 2022); and "Janet Yellen Will Consider Limiting the Use of Cryptocurrency" and "Janet Yellen says 'misuse' of cryptocurrencies like bitcoin is a growing problem, as regulators increase scrutiny after surge in interest," supra note 20.)